How Neuroscience Powers Marketing

 - How Does the Brain Make 95% of Decisions? – When making most decisions, we act almost instantly and unconsciously.
 The part of the brain involved with that is called the limbic system.
 It involves several parts of the brain.
 The limbic system is essential to our survival.
 The limbic system is also referred to as the emotional brain.
 Emotions, instincts, automatic body functions and our deepest memories are handled here.
 95% of our daily decisions are made by fast thinking unconsciously, without our realizing it.When the emotional areas of the brain are damaged, patients suffer both from a lack of emotions and an inability to make decisions.
 Most impulse buying is dictated by this thinking mode.

 - How Does the Brain Reason and Calculate? – The cerebral cortex is the largest part of the human brain.
-The complexity of the human cerebral cortex is what separate us from other mammals.
+The complexity of the human cerebral cortex is what separates us from other mammals.
 It communicates with the limbic system.
 Anytime we actively think about decisions or weigh options, we engage this way of thinking.
 This complex part of the brain has areas that perform a wide range of functions.
 As we think, compare, calculate, and reason, we call on memory, visual cues, our senses, and our logical processes.
 Slow thinking is used when our intellects guide us.However, the human brain only switches to this thinking mode when it has to.
 When consumers purchase a high-priced product or service, it takes a slow, analytical thinking process to make the decision, which can come after days, weeks or months.

 Brain Imaging and Neuromarketing